Skip to content

 Tasmania’s remote location means there are internet ‘black spots’ across the island.

-A hard copy travel guide or map is the perfect backup, and we love the range from Lonely Planet.
+A paper map is the perfect backup, and I love the range from HEMA and Lonely Planet.

 Andrew Strikis

 Andrew is an award-winning travel writer and photographer from Tasmania.
-Over the last 10 years he has been an advocate for Tasmanian tourism, working with and supporting many of Tasmania's prominent organisations such as Tourism Northern Tasmania, Hobart and Beyond, and MONA.
+Over the last 15 years he has been an advocate for Tasmanian tourism, working with and supporting many of Tasmania's prominent organisations such as Hobart and Beyond, Visit Northern Tasmania, and MONA.
 Together with his wife he enjoys exploring Tasmania by road, and he looks forward to helping others plan and enjoy their own Lap of Tasmania road trip.

 Newsletter